Episode - 4F19

 - Brick Joke: Early in the episode, Mr. Burns orders Smithers to find a dog he saw on the news and to make him his executive vice president.
 A few scenes later, when Grimes knocked acid out of Homer's hand and the acid burned a hole in the wall, Mr. Burns is walking by with the dog that Smithers was ordered to find.
 It's also next to Burns at Frank's funeral.

-- Butt Monkey: Frank Grimes, and it isn't played for laughs, or at least it's not supposed to since it seems his entire purpose in life is to suffer.
+- Butt Monkey: Frank Grimes, and it isn't Played for Laughs, or at least it's not supposed to since it seems his entire purpose in life is to suffer.

-- Call Back: Grimes sees photos of Homer as an astronaut (from "Deep Space Homer") and meeting President Ford (which happened at the end of "Two Bad Neighbors"), touring with Lollapalooza (from "Homerpalooza"), and winning a Grammy (from "Homer's Barbershop Quartet").
+- Continuity Nod: Grimes sees photos of Homer as an astronaut (from "Deep Space Homer") and meeting President Ford (which happened at the end of "Two Bad Neighbors"), touring with Lollapalooza (from "Homerpalooza"), and winning a Grammy (from "Homer's Barbershop Quartet").

 - Entitled Bastard: Frank Grimes has shades of this during his worst moments; adopting a self-righteous and borderline narcissistic attitude born out of resentment and petty jealousy.
 This ultimately overshadows his merit as a determinator and makes the audience turn against him in favor of Homer who, despite his stupidity and irresponsibility, comes off as being the better person.

 - Expy: Frank Grimes is based on Michael Douglas' character, Bill Foster, from Falling Down.
 Douglas was initially planned to voice Grimes in link with this, though the role ultimately went to series regular Hank Azaria.

 - Evil Laugh: Frank gives one when Homer falls for the "design your own power plant" contest.

 - High Voltage Death: How Frank Grimes ultimately meets his demise.